jarviscanada/jarvis_data_eng_zaied/README.md

 # Zaied Zaman .
 Jarvis Consulting

 Self-motivated problem-solver and strong collaborator who always strives for innovative and the most suitable solution.
-I have started working as a jarvis consultant after the completion of my Master's degree in Computer Science (Research-Based).
+I have started working as a Jarvis consultant after the completion of my Master's degree in Computer Science (Research-Based).
 Apart from my Master's research project, I have collaborated with several labs to provide software solutions during my master's.
 These experiences grew interested and confidence inside me to contribute to the data engineering industry.
 Practicing programming problem-solving and participate in programming contests is one of my hobbies alongside reading books on different topics.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Springboot, Maven
+**Proficient:** Algorithms & Data structures, Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Springboot, Maven

-**Competent:** C, C++, Algorithms & Data structures, Matlab, Image Processing
+**Competent:** C, C++, Image Processing algorithms e.g. BM3D, Image processing tools e.g. Matlab, OpenCV

-**Familiar:** Node.js, Javascript, HTML, CSS, Python, Express
+**Familiar:** Python, JavaScript, Node.js, Express.js, HTML, CSS

 ## Development Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_demo](https://github.com/jarviscanada/jarvis_data_eng_demo)

-- **[Cluster Monitor](./linux_sql)**: A Bash and PostgreSQL based Cluster monitor agent for distributed systems.
-The Node machines send continuos hardware usage and hardware specification data which is monitored and persisted by server machine in a Dockerized PostgreSQL database.
-Maven has been used to manage dependencies.
+- **[Cluster Monitor](./linux_sql)**: Developed a `Bash` and `PostgreSQL` based Cluster monitor agent for distributed systems.
+The Node machines send continuos hardware usage and hardware specification data which is monitored and persisted by server machine in a PostgreSQL database.
+The PostgreSQL database instance was hosted by a `docker` container.
+The container was created based on the PostgreSQL base image from the `docker registry`. `Maven` has been used to manage dependencies.
-- **[Core Java Apps](./core_java)**: A compilation of three Maven managed pure Java-based apps.
-The grep app recursively traverses directories and subdirectories and perform searching or text-processing.
-The JDBC app interacts with a Dockerized PostgreSQL database with pure java and JDBC driver.
-The Twitter app show, post, delete Tweet data using the Twitter API.
-Efficient exception handling, logging, and testing frameworks have been used in these apps.
-Annotations, appropriate design patterns, JSON parsing, HTTP connector libraries have been used for necessary reasons.
+- **[Core Java Apps](./core_java)**: Developed three `Maven` managed pure `Java`-based apps.
+    * The Twitter app show, post, delete Tweet data using the Twitter API.
+Efficient exception handling, logging, and testing frameworks have been used in these apps. `self4j` facade and as the implementation `log4j` was used for the logging purpose whereas `Mockito` framework was used for unit testing and `Junit 4` was used for Integration testing. `MVC` architecture is used where `Dao` pattern is used for data access and retrieval. `Jackson` API is used to parse and create `JSON` objects to `POJO` objects or vice versa.
+    * The JDBC app interacts with the `PostgreSQL` database with pure `Java` and JDBC driver.
+The `PostgreSQL` database instance is hosted by a docker container that was created from the `PostgreSQL` base image.
+    * The grep app recursively traverses directories and subdirectories and perform searching or text-processing
-- **[SpringBoot App](./springboot)**: A maven managed spring-boot based Java app.
-This app interacts with API and extracts stock Market data and show, update, delete and additionally persist them in a dockerized PostgreSQL database.
+- **[SpringBoot App](./springboot)**: Developed this `maven` packaged `springboot` managed Java app.
+This is an `MVC` architecture driven `three-tier` `Microservice` REST API web app which can be consumed by any REST API client or browser.
+It responses back JSON object.
+It interacts with API and extracts stock Market data and show, updates, delete and additionally persist them in a dockerized PostgreSQL database.
 This app itself is also dockerized.
+Springboot annotations were used to facilitate the `IoC` container creation, bean creation, and `Dependency Injection`.
-Springboot framework, Annotations and PostgreSQL have been extensively used alongside additional design patterns.
-PostMan and Swagger have been used extensively to test the app end-points.
+Springboot embedded `Tomcat` server serves as a web servlet API implementation to handle `HTTP` requests. `Repository` pattern is used as a data layer and `IEX API` is used as a source of market data `PostMan` and `Swagger` have been used extensively to test the app end-points.
+The decoupling of data and app make it fault-tolerant.
 - **[Cloud & DevOps](./cloud_devops)**: Not started
 - **[Hadoop](./hadoop)**: Not started
 - **[Spark/Scala](./spark)**:  Not started

 ## Professional Experiences

-**Software Developer,  Jarvis, Toronto (2020-Present):** Developed Java, BASH/SQL, Springboot based apps.
-Working in this position made me a better team collaborator by practicing agile methodologies and professionally handle and deliver projects individually.
+**Software Developer,  Jarvis, Toronto (2020-Present):** Primary Responsibility was to develop `Java`, `BASH/SQL`, `Springboot` based services and architectures utilizing `GitFlow` and other industry-recognized tools and best practices,  and collaborating with the team and other team members maintaining standard agile practices.
+Working in this role made me a better team player and gave me invaluable work environment experience to solve problems individually with minimal supervision.

-**Research Assistant, Western University, London, ON (February, 2020-April, 2020):** Developed a framework to integrate Quantum computing with Computer networking.
+**Research Assistant, Western University, London, ON (February, 2020-April, 2020):** Primary responsibility was to develop a framework to integrate Quantum computing with Computer networking.
+Worked with `QCL` and `Python` to perform experiments.
 Finding scopes to utilize newer methods to existing problems improved my problem-solving ability.

-**Research Assistant, Western University, London, ON (September 2019 - January 2020):** Mentored the current lab students and collaborated with labs to deliver automation software solutions.
+**Research Assistant, Western University, London, ON (September 2019 - January 2020):** Mentored the current lab students and collaborated with labs to deliver an automation software solution.
+It was a medical imaging software that provides an efficient way to track and count blood cells from dyed brain images of rats.
+The solution was adaptable with different dyes and several image scenarios and distractions.
+The solution was written in `C++` and `iopng` library was used to read and write images to reduce latency.
+However, the solution was packaged as a `Mex` file to be invoked from `Matlab` for user convenience.
 This experience grew leadership and increased my collaboration abilities with clients.

-**Research Assistant, Western University, London, ON (September 2017 - August 2019):** Designed and implemented my proposed algorithm to improve image processing (denoising) performance which was my master's research and helped me to achieve the degree.
-I have also implemented software solutions for collaborating labs during this time.
-Designing and implementing software solutions with minimal supervision made me confident in working individually.
+**Research Assistant, Western University, London, ON (September 2017 - August 2019):** Designed and implemented my proposed algorithm to improve image processing (denoising) performance which was my master's research and helped me to achieve the degree. `BM3D` is the state-of-the-art algorithm for image denoising.
+The proposed algorithm works on top of `BM3D` and improves the overall denoising performance.
+The proposed algorithm beat the performance of `BM3D` significantly in all noise levels and varieties of images.
+The codebase was written in `C++`.
+To reduce the time complexity approaches like `Dynamic programming` was used while designing and low latency `C` libraries like `iopng` were used to read and write the image.
+Designing and implementing algorithms with minimal supervision made me confident in working individually.

 **Teaching Assistant, Western University, London, ON (September 2017 - August 2019):** Designed and conducted labs, tutorials and assignments.
 I worked as a TA for Introduction to Computer Organization and Architecture course.
 Collaboration and mentoring are the primary improvements that I gained from this experience.